When the holidays have come and gone, your business can still drive sales. Here's how to boost your post-holiday sales.

 1. Embrace creative marketing.

-Just because the holidays are over, it doesn't mean your business has to suddenly return to the way things were before Black Friday.
-Coming up with reasons for people to become recurring customers could mean finding other reasons to celebrate.
+The end of the holidays doesn't mean your business has to suddenly return to the way things were before Black Friday.
+Find other reasons to celebrate that make people want to become recurring customers.

 To that end, Sheehan said businesses should find other holidays to celebrate.
 There's a litany of holidays in January that could give your customers some unorthodox reasons to shop.